carterchene/longevity-drugs-analysis/README.md

 ## Project Overview

 DrugAge Explorer is a comprehensive data engineering project that processes and visualizes data from the DrugAge database, focusing on compounds that affect lifespan in model organisms.
 This project demonstrates a full-stack data pipeline, from web scraping to data visualization, all orchestrated by Dagster.
+The final streamlit app can be seen [here](https://drug-age-analysis.azurewebsites.net/).

 ### Key Features